What Is Computational Linguistics? Insights and Career Guide

 What is computational linguistics (CL)?

-Computational linguistics is an interdisciplinary field that applies computer science (and the use of algorithms) to analyze and comprehend written and spoken language.
-The field combines linguistics, computer science, artificial intelligence (AI), engineering, neuroscience, and even anthropology, to understand language from a computational perspective.
+Computational linguistics is an interdisciplinary field that uses computer science (and algorithms) to analyze and comprehend written and spoken language.
+The field combines linguistics, computer science, artificial intelligence (AI), engineering, neuroscience, and even anthropology to understand language from a computational perspective.

 When a computer can understand language, whether written or spoken, this helps facilitate our interaction with software and machines and enables progress in fields such as customer service, scientific research, AI tools, and much more.